 These cards provide the same reward for every purchase.
 This makes them both very versatile in how you can use them.
 They both have an effective cash back rate of about 2%, as long as you redeem for travel statement credits.
-The Venture Rewards has a significantly lower annual fee, however.
-It’s only $59 and waived the first year — $30 less than the Arrival Plus.
+However, the Venture Rewards card offers 10X miles per dollar at Hotels.com/venture, but that only lasts until January 31st, 2020.

 You’ll get a 12-month 0% introductory interest rate for balance transfers with the Arrival Plus.
 But the Venture Rewards card offers no introductory rates, either for balance transfers or purchases.

 Both cards have basically the same redemption offer.
 They provide the best value (1 cent per mile) when you redeem your miles for travel statement credits.
 So in this case they are exactly the same, allowing you to earn 2 miles per dollar on any and all purchases.
 But the Arrival Plus will give back 5% of every redemption you make, while the Venture card has no such deal.

 When it comes to the extra benefits, these cards are also similar.
 The Venture Rewards card offers the Visa Signature program.
 That comes with various travel benefits and discounts.
 And the Arrival Plus has Mastercard Luxury Travel benefits.
 You’ll find many of the same perks with both cards.